ypriverol/github-paper/document/manuscript.md

 ##Rule 3.
 Let’s others contribute and add ideas to your projects.

-Issues are a great way to keep track of tasks, enhancements, and bugs for your projects but also a way to approach your audience and your potential contributors.
-Most of the previous repositories only provides and encourage the use of issues as bug tracker of projects.
-GitHub’s issues tracker has its own section in every repository, and can be use to trace bugs, new ideas, enhancements by using a powerful tagging system of each issue.
-Its issue tracking is exceptional because it is focus on collaboration, references, and excellent text formatting by using for each issue: (i) a title and description, (ii) color-coded labels help you categorize and filter your issues, (iii) milestone acts like a container for issues (e.g. weekly discussion 9/5-9/16 related with datasets), (iv) one assignee responsable for working on the issue, and (v) comments that allows anyone with access to the repository to provide feedback related with the issue.
-A well-organized and tagged issue tracker will enable to upcoming contributors and users of the project to understand the project.
+GitHub issues are a great way to keep track of bugs, tasks, and enhancements for your projects.
+Classical issue tracker are primarily intended to be used as bug tracker of projects.
+In contrast, GitHub’s issues follow a different philosophy: each tracker has its own section in every repository, and can be use to trace bugs, new ideas, enhancements by using a powerful but optional tagging system of each issue.
+Its main focus is on collaboration, providing context by cross-references, and excellent text formatting by using for each issue: (i) a title and description, (ii) color-coded labels help you categorize and filter your issues, (iii) milestone acts like a container for issues (e.g. weekly discussion 9/5-9/16 related with datasets), (iv) one assignee responsable for working on the issue, and (v) comments that allows anyone with access to the repository to provide feedback related with the issue.
+Another aspect is its minimalisticity.
+For instance, it does not require to fill out lengthy forms including every information that might be valuable for the developer to reproduce the bug.
+It only requires the user to give the title and and optional text.
+If the developer is missing information he simply requests them in a comment.
+In this regards, GitHub issues are more dynamic and pose a lower barrier for users to report bugs and request features.
+A well-organized and tagged issue tracker will help upcoming contributors and users to understand the project more deeply.
 The issue tracker tells the story of the repository/project where new users can learn the reasons behind decisions and contributors can discuss the progress of the project.

 ##Rule 4: Always ready to use: Tests, Deployments and Continuous integration